-A: This is the roll out of the Partnership program.
-Subsequent funding is dependent on project quality, outcomes, deliverables and Port of Seattle Commission budget authorization.
+A: This is a partnership program.
+Subsequent funding is dependent on project quality, outcomes, deliverables, and Port of Seattle Commission budget authorization.
 The Port is on a calendar year budget cycle.

-Q: What are the results of the 2016 program?
+Q: What projects did cities do in the results 2018 program?